apache/zeppelin/docs/interpreter/cassandra.md

    <tr>
      <td>cassandra.ssl.truststore.path</td>
      <td>
-        Filepath for truststore file to use for connection to Cassandra with SSL.
+        Filepath for the truststore file to use for connection to Cassandra with SSL.
      </td>
      <td></td>
    </tr>
    <tr>
      <td>cassandra.ssl.truststore.password</td>
      <td>
-        Password for truststore file to use for connection to Cassandra with SSL.
+        Password for the truststore file to use for connection to Cassandra with SSL.
      </td>
      <td></td>
    </tr>